RutenkolkC/corona_hhu/www.corona.hhu.de/en/for-lecturers.html.md

 ## Main points for lecturers in brief

-  * From 02 December on, in accordance with the new General Decree passed by the State of NRW, on-campus activities are no longer permitted until further notice. **Teaching will exclusively take place online.** One exception are classes and on-campus events where personal attendance is vital because the participants depend on special rooms (such as laboratories) or other special framework conditions (e.g. bedside teaching).
+  * From 02 December on, on-campus courses are no longer permitted until further notice.
+Teaching will exclusively take place online.
+One exception are classes and on-campus events where personal attendance is vital because the participants depend on special rooms (such as laboratories) or other special framework conditions (e.g. bedside teaching).
 Another exception are courses for first-year students in bachelor’s and state examination study programmes that have already started.
 In accordance with the previous regulations, examinations can still take place.
 Access to the library remains as is.
   * A simple face covering must be worn everywhere on HHU campus as well as all inside all buildings used by HHU.
 The only exceptions are for lecturers during their lectures, provided that the minimum distance of 1.5m to other persons can be maintained, and for employees in their own workspace, provided that the required hygiene measures (e.g. a minimum distance of 1.5m to other persons or separated by (acrylic) glass) can be maintained there.
   * Every Monday and Wednesday from 1:30pm to 2:30pm there is an [HHU Rocket.Chat](https://rocketchat.hhu.de/channel/elearning-sprechstunde)  in which the e-learning experts will answer any questions you might have about virtual learning.
 Feel free to post your questions there before the actual chat.
 For more information about virtual learning see [HHU‘s central e-learning website](https://www.elearning.hhu.de/en/).
-  * From 26 October on, the main canteen (‚Mensa‘) will be open daily from 11:30am – 2pm and offer a limited choice of meals.
-If you wish to eat there you must book a seat up to 48 hours in advance via [the Studierendenwerk website](https://www.stw-d.de/).
+  * The main canteen (Mensa) in Universitätsstraße is currently still open every weekday from 11.30am – 2pm.
+You must book a seat no longer than 48 hours ahead [via the Studierendenwerk website](https://www.stw-d.de/) if you want to have lunch there.
+The Mensa, Café Uno and Mensa Süd will all close on 16 December.
+The ‘Cafeteria Süd’ closed on 11 December 2020.
-  * From 02 November on, study rooms are available on campus for students.
-They are intended for those students who are on campus for an on-site course and who wish to take part in an online class before or after the on-campus activity.
-For more information, check the coronavirus website for students under ‘study rooms on campus’.
+  * The rectorate has adopted [ new regulations that specify the Corona Pandemic Ordinance](https://www.corona.hhu.de/fileadmin/redaktion/ZUV/Justitiariat/Amtliche_Bekanntmachungen/2020/2020_12_10_AB_66.pdf).
+These regulations provide more or less university-wide specification for topics such as flexible teaching and examination formats, withdrawal from examinations and additional attempts at taking an examination during the coronavirus pandemic.

-Last updated: 02 December 2020: teaching and studying; 01 December 2020: Main
+Last updated: 14 December 2020: Main points in brief;  11 December 2020:
-points in brief.
+examinations.

 ## Lecturers